muneebaadil/structure-from-motion/README.md

-# How to Structure from Motion
+# Structure from Motion

-A self reliant tutorial on _Structure from Motion_ (SFM).
+Structure from Motion (SFM) from scratch, using Numpy and OpenCV.

 ![](results/misc-figs/fountain_p11.png)